camiinthisthang/livepeer-nft/README.md

 - Have a metamask wallet and Metamask broswer extension.
 - Have Polygon/Mumbai Testnet AND MATIC in your Metamask.
 >To learn how to add Mumbai Testnet to your wallet, follow [these instructions.](https://github.com/camiinthisthang/mumbai-testnet/blob/main/README.md)
-- Have MATIC or test MATIC in your Metamask wallet.

 ### Upload Your Video
 1. Get an API key for Livepeer [here](https://livepeer.com/dashboard/developers/api-keys).